 For every commercially bred puppy or kitten purchased from a breeder or retailer, there is a pet in a shelter, waiting for a home.
-Every year, about 1.5 million dogs and cats are killed in shelters across the country simply because they don’t have a safe place to call home.
+Every year, around 733,000 dogs and cats are killed in shelters across the country simply because they don’t have a safe place to call home.
 Meanwhile, pet mills continue to churn out countless animals for the pet trade.
 But people like you are helping jurisdictions throughout the country break this cycle, saving lives and taxpayer dollars by enacting local ordinances to fight the cruelty of puppy and kitten mills.

 Animal protection at the source